EOSEssentials/EOS-Dockerfiles/dawn-2.x/readme.md

 ### Dockerfile-icculusc

-`Dockerfile` basic Dockerfile, installs required dependencies and runs the provided `build.sh` script *with no volumes* or *docker-compose.yml*
+Basic Dockerfile, installs required dependencies and runs the `build.sh` script provided by the branch **does not mount volumes**